 How do strategic planning games improve team performance?

-These games enhance critical skills like communication, creative thinking, decision-making under pressure, and collaborative problem-solving.
+These games enhance critical skills like communication, creative thinking, decision-making under pressure, and collaborative problem-solving, all of which support complex initiatives such as refining pricing strategies for competitive advantage.
 They also help align team members around shared goals while building stronger working relationships.

 Can strategic planning games work for remote teams?